an1604/Deceptify/README.md

+# We take NO responsibility for the use of this project.
+# This code is intended for educational purposes.
+# Please DO NOT use this program for malicious purposes.

 # Deceptify

 Deceptify is a project focused on using AI to conduct social engineering attacks, leveraging generative AI content like deepfakes.
 The primary goal is to enhance organizational awareness and preparedness against evolving digital threats.